Health Care Training and Career FAQ

 - Helping people overcome injuries or genetic conditions as a physiotherapist assistant or occupational therapy aide

 What Makes the Health Care Field a Smart Choice?

 People have numerous reasons for going into this sector.
 But here are three of the most popular ones:

 Growth and Stability

-In 2015, more than 1.8 million Canadians were employed in the fields of health care and social assistance.** And that number is expected to continue on an upward trend.
+Statistics Canada data shows that in 2019, more than two million Canadians were employed in the fields of health care and social assistance.
+And that number is expected to continue on an upward trend.
 That's because of the many fast-growing occupations in the sector.
-For example, through 2024, it's projected that there won't be enough nurses or health care managers to fill job openings.*** That could mean great opportunities for you.
+For example, the Canadian Occupational Projection System predicts that through 2026, there won't be enough nurses or health care managers to fill job openings.
+That could mean great opportunities for you.

 Impact and Excitement

 Working in the sector gives you the chance to help change people's lives for the better and contribute to something genuinely important.
 Plus, many of these careers offer a fast pace and different challenges each day.

 Although income can vary significantly from profession to profession, the average hourly wage for the entire health care sector is still pretty compelling.
 In 2019, it was $27.91 And the more skills and experience you acquire, the higher you can grow your take-home pay.

 Will I Need a Special License or Certification?